arunmdavid/blog/_posts/2013-10-20-hello-world.markdown

 >"But where is the &lt;table&gt;, &lt;tr&gt;'s and &lt;td&gt;'s for the design like i had learnt before.
 What is this style.css included in this page.
 Got it!
 You are the design code".

-The theme was so optimized that I felt so somplicated to modify it and learned the needed CSS for designing a website by just modifiying the theme.
+The theme was so optimized that I felt so complicated to modify it and learned the needed CSS for designing a website by just modifying the theme.

 >"Making a simple 'Hello World' is a far better learning than mining a whole book".